zainmarshall/autograder2/README.md

 Added documentation for it.
 If you go to whatever url the backend is running on and then /swagger/ so for example localhost:3000/swagger.

+## Frontend

+Replaced the server-side rendered Django templates with Sveltekit.
+Svelte is a modern reactive JS framework that allows for easily writing reapeatable components.

 TJ Computer Team Members: You can find all information about in-houses and the club here: https://activities.tjhsst.edu/ict/.